There are many good reasons to become an engineer-in-training as part of your journey to becoming an engineer.

 While requirements and benefits vary between provinces and territories, there are three basic steps to becoming an engineer following a formal engineer-in-training, member-in-training, or equivalent route:

 Each province or territory in Canada has its own engineering regulator, which sets the conditions for professional practice in that jurisdiction.

 To find out more about your province or territory's licensure requirements, read the National Guideline on admission to the practice of engineering.
 Visit your engineering regulator’s web site to find out if your province or territory has an engineer-in-training program.

-All provinces and territories require that applicants for licensure have at least four years of relevant work experience (three years in the province of Québec), including one year in a Canadian environment, and references from engineers.
+All provinces and territories require that applicants for licensure have at least four years of relevant work experience (two years in the province of Québec), including one year in a Canadian environment, and references from engineers.
 Equivalent international experience may be accepted, and academic examinations might be required.

 Enrolling as an engineer-in-training helps you obtain the required work experience under the supervision of an engineer and the references you’ll need to apply for licensure.